Ohio State University (Fine Art)

 I use a light touch as a teacher, and my students have gone on to do great things.
 I set my rates competitively and believe in clear, goal-oriented instruction using the scientific method; I strive, as a teacher, to deliver the best possible service available.
 I hope we get to work together!
 Hello!
 My name is Yotam, and I specialize in teaching a variety of creative subjects with emphasis on building visual acuity.

 I am an internationally-recognized artist with experience in painting, film, and animation.
-My
+My paintings have been exhibited and hang in private and public collections across the United States and in Europe,

 I offer discounts on an as-needed basis and for groups.
 I am willing to customize my rate.